jacobo/being_present/slides.md

 Anytime I go surfing can be a religious experience if I let it.
 It is an up close encounter with one of our world's greatest natural wonders.
 Out here on the edge of the known world, far from the distractions of civilizations...

 .notes page 166

+!SLIDE[bg=beginners/stoked.jpg]
+# Learn to Surf

+.notes Goofy or Regular. paddling. the pop up. cover your head. hold your breath